 Annabelle Azzopardi is an educator at the St. Theresa College Lija-Balzan-Iklin in Malta, and her presentation discussed Distance work with students with learning difficulties.

-The thing I cannot forget after Anabelle’s presentation is a very simple fact: parents would help their children better if we are using tools they are using at work, or they are already familiar with.
+The thing I cannot forget after Anabelle’s presentation is a very simple fact: parents would help their children better if we use tools they are using at work or are already familiar with.
 Of course, parents can’t know all the tools we use, but the basic communicative tool can be selected based on their knowledge.
 A great idea to start organizing your online communication and synchronous lessons.

 Anabelle started her presentation by talking about online lesson etiquette, rules for students, and online safety guidelines.
-She continued to discuss a very nice schedule tool and shared a collection of web tools she uses.
+Then, she discussed a very nice schedule tool and shared a collection of web tools she uses.

 After that, she presented an example of a Math lesson, English lesson, self-assessment ideas, and she also shared a page of useful links for your online classroom.

-The things that I liked the most in her presentation are the games and ideas she shared about gamified online writing and spelling.
+I liked the most in her presentation: the games and ideas she shared about gamified online writing and spelling.
 These ideas can be used with students with difficulties and all other students.
 Take a look at some ideas below:

-Anabelle’s presentation was very practical, and it showed us her daily and weekly activities, aka her teaching routine, which can be really useful to teachers who are just starting to teach online and need some structure.
+Anabelle’s presentation was very practical.
+It showed us her daily and weekly activities, aka her teaching routine, which can be really useful to teachers who are just starting to teach online and need some structure.

 Take a look at Annabelle’s presentation below: